milliesaxe/milliesaxe/README.md

                           .𖥔 ݁ ˖🦇 ݁˖ ݁𖥔 .. ݁₊ 🩸⊹ . ݁💉˖ . ݁
--  Im very very very dsylexic, and i cannot read fonts.
-Please try not to use them around me!
+-  Im veyr dsylexic, and i cannot read fonts sos
--  i have BPD, and my splits are very often.
-I try to not int with anyone during them.
-SOSOSO sory:(
+-  i have BPD, and it affcts my sexy life.
+SOS need help
--  i have chronic migraines, and it does affect how i go on with my day^_^ im so sorry if i keave when talking to you:<
+-  i have chronic migraines, and it does affect how i go on with my day
-- I have horrible memory, so when u change your username, style, and you dont have any links i will forget who u are^_^ sorry sorry sorry
-- Lynnmanda from saw is my alltime fav ship! i will talk about them often, and im sorry ;/.
-Lynns/Amandas feel free to int ^_^ i have Amanda, and lynn:3
-- My hyperfixations arrreeeee!!
-SAW, Something very bad is going to happen, And ny oc, Wilbur:3
-- my friends are my world !
+- do not be ky friend if youre not ready for my seciness
 - __Pibby Fortnite Ohio gc/partyꨄ︎ , ty hater gcꨄ︎__
-- Please do ask to match skins ! ! ! i lovee love lvoe lvoe matching sosos much!! never be afraid to ask ookko
-- I love making friends, and i fr need more friends too.
-I prefer if u have discord because thats what im mostly on but i have alot of socials
+- harassment towards my BITCHES mentioned in my profile. only I can harass them FUCK YOU ALL

 <div align="center">